-Schedule 30 Social media policy
+Schedule 16 Social media policy

-Please also refer to our Online Safety Policy published on the policies section of the Raedwald Trust website.
+Please also refer to the RT Code of Conduct and the Online Safety Procedure found within the Safeguarding & Child Protection Policies published on the policies section of the Raedwald Trust website.

 - 1.1 This policy is in place to minimise the risks to our business through use of social media. - 1.2 This policy deals with the use of all forms of social media, including Facebook, LinkedIn, Twitter, Google+, Wikipedia, Whisper, Instagram, Vine, Tumblr and all other social networking sites, internet postings and blogs.
 It applies to use of social media for business purposes as well as personal use that may affect our business in any way. - 1.3 This policy does not form part of any employee's contract of employment and we may amend it at any time.